divyajeettt/KeepMyPass/README.md

 - MySQL Database Management through Python-MySQL integration
 - Creating Graphical-User Interfaces

-## Usage Instructions
-- A User must first create an Account, i.e. sign up on the App.
-- Once signed up, the User may log in to their Account, also calld the User's Secure Vault.
-There, they can store their:
-    - Passwords and related information
-    - Contacts
-    - Events
-- The Password-Protected 'Admin-Mode' can be used to search through all Vaults at once.*

 ## Illustration Credits
 *All the illustrations used have been taken from [LastPass](https://www.lastpass.com/), and I claim that I, in no way, can and will use my project for commercial purposes whatsoever with these illustrations.*